Abasz/ESPRowingMonitor/docs/custom-ble-services.md

 Please note that the new BLE service structure is currently experimental and the API may be subject to change in the future.

-For an example of an implementation (in Javascript) please visit the [WebGUI page]((https://github.com/Abasz/ESPRowingMonitor-WebGUI/blob/master/src/common/services/ergometer/erg-settings.service.ts)).
+For an example of an implementation in JavaScript, please visit the [WebGUI page](https://github.com/Abasz/ESPRowingMonitor-WebGUI/blob/master/src/common/services/ergometer/erg-settings.service.ts).

 Please note that `SetMachineSettings`, `SetSensorSignalSettings`, `SetDragFactorSettings`, `SetStrokeDetectionSettings` OpCodes only available if firmware is compiled with [`ENABLE_RUNTIME_SETTINGS`](./settings.md#enable_runtime_settings) flag.
 Otherwise sending this OpCode it will return `UnsupportedOpCode`.
 Furthermore, device restart (e.g. sending Restart Device OpCode) is necessary for the new settings to take effect.
 The structure corresponds to bytes of the Settings Characteristic and Stroke Detection Settings Characteristic above as follows:

 - `SetMachineSettings` follows bytes 1-8 of Settings Characteristic
 - `SetSensorSignalSettings` follows bytes 9-10 of Settings Characteristic
-- `SetDragFactorSEttings` follows bytes 11-17 of Settings Characteristic
+- `SetDragFactorSettings` follows bytes 11-17 of Settings Characteristic
 - `SetStrokeDetectionSettings` follows the bytes 1-10 of Stroke Detection Settings Characteristic (11 bytes total)

 **Note:** The "Is Compiled With Double" bit (bit 7) in the Stroke Detection Settings is read-only and will be ignored when sent via the control point.
 Only bits 0-6 of byte 0 are used for `SetStrokeDetectionSettings`.